Toontown Follies (Flute, Vibraphone, and Piano)

 to an absurd degree sometimes, until I feel I won't be too embarrassed to hear it in public.

-Toontown Follies was by necessity a completely different experience;
+Toontown Follies was by necessity a completely different composing experience;

 I blazed through it as fast as I could, with very little nit-picking on my part, finishing in about 7 days.

-The reason I felt I absolutely had to write this piece (besides the fact that I had promised to do so!) is that I am a HUGE admirer of Karin Aurel.
+The reason I felt I absolutely had to write this piece (aside from the fact that I had promised to do so) is that I am a HUGE admirer of Karin Aurel.
 She is an outstanding

 flutist from Sweden who has become a champion of Canadian music (she was, for a time, the Director of the Canadian Music Centre's Atlantic Region office), and

-allowing the opportunity pass by to have her play my music would have been one of the most ignominious blunders of my career!
+messing up the opportunity to have her play my music would have been one of the most ignominious blunders of my career!

 I had no plan of any kind when I started, nor did I have any idea of what kind of mood or character I wanted to explore in this piece,